AndrewK124/COVID-visualization/README.md

 Result-set:
 ![image](https://github.com/user-attachments/assets/d4799716-fd9e-4163-be33-825d1e09c92a)
 ---
-Query #4: This query was crafted to answer: "Which countries had the most effective response measures?"
+Query #4 Purpose: This query answers the question: "Which countries had the most effective response measures?".
+It determines which countries' policy responses were most effective in reducing COVID cases.
+This query analyzes the percent change in average new cases per million before and after each country's peak stringency index date, highlighting the real-world impact of strcier measures on infection rates.
 ```
 -- Calculating percent change in new cases per million before and after peak stringency index per country
 WITH peak_stringency AS (